Presentation of the Pentest Team

 As mentioned previously, interns within the pentest team focus on tasks that are different from those carried out by the rest of the team.

 More specifically, our interns work on a predefined topic for their whole internship.
 These topics are published yearly in early fall, and are intended to be of actual use to the team.
 As such, many of them result from someone in the team realizing that further tooling to do something, or an enhancement of an existing tool, would be beneficial and help make the team more efficient.
-For instance, in 2022-2023, internship offers covered improvements on our post-exploitation tooling for Windows systems, on our configuration analysis solution, and of our Wi-Fi attack automation platform.
+For instance, over the last years, internship offers covered improvements on our post-exploitation tooling for Windows systems, on our configuration analysis solution, and of our Wi-Fi attack automation platform.

 Other internships may consist in studying software components commonly encountered during intrusion tests - e.g. Active Directory, or web frameworks.
 For that kind of subject, the aim is generally to analyze mechanisms that could be of use during security assessments and for which no or little documentation is publicly available, and to create (or enrich) a structured knowledge base and methodology so that it can be used by the team afterward.
 Publishing one or several related articles on Synacktiv's website is also strongly encouraged in that case.